Layer8Err/laserfiche_windows_client/README.md

 In order to keep the Laserfiche client components up-to-date we need to accomplish the following tasks:

 * Determine the currently installed version of Laserfiche
+  * PowerShell script handles version detection
 * Determine the latest available version of Laserfiche
+  * GitHub action updates the `current_version.json` file on a weekdaily schedule
 * Update or install to make sure that the installed version remains current.
+  * The PowerShell script only updates/installs if a different version is detected.

 # Clone
 You can clone this repo with the command: